Black Death in France: The Black Death

-Since the outbreak of the Black Death at the Crimea, it had reached Sicily by an Italian ship from the Crimea.
-After having spread across the Italian states, the plague reached France by a plague ship in November 1347.
+Since the outbreak of the Black Death in Crimea, it had reached Sicily by an Italian ship from the Crimea.
+After having spread across the Italian states, the plague reached France by a plague ship in November of 1347.
+Because the Black Death arrived in Marseille first, it spread across the French Mediterranean coast and up the Rhone river.
+Marseille was a major center for trade so it also affected the spread of the Black Death to a lot of Western Europe because it was a major trade center in the Mediterranean as well as southern France.
+The plague’s mortality was high in the winter but substantially higher in the warmer months.
+The mortality rate for the plague was 70–80% and in the first four years of the plague in Europe, roughly 20 million people died.

+The main form of the Black Death was bubonic plague, however, there were other forms such as septicemic plague which infected the bloodstream, and pneumonic plague which infected the lungs.

 Plague migration

 Southern France

 The plague in Southern France was described by Louis Heyligen in Avignon.
 According to Heyligen, the Black Death reached France in December 1347, when a Genovese plague ship from the East was forced to leave its home port of Genova shortly after its return, and arrived in Marseilles instead.
 The ship spread the plague in Marseilles, was subsequently forced to leave the city, and continued on its way along the coast of Southern France.
 The plague ship spread the pestilence all along its course, which included areas from West Marseille towards Toulouse, and north toward Avignon.
-In May 1348, a second wave came by land from Genova.
+In May 1348, a 2nd wave came by land from Genova.

-In Avignon, the pope arranged religious processions to dampen the wrath of God, as the plague was interpreted by the church as the punishment of God for the sins of humanity.
-The pope was advised by his physician, Gui de Chauliac, to hide from the plague in Étoile-sur-Rhône, where he survived the outbreak.
+In Avignon, the Pope arranged religious processions to dampen the wrath of God, as the plague was interpreted by the church as a punishment by God for the sins of humanity.
+The Pope was advised by his physician, Gui de Chauliac, to hide from the plague in Étoile-sur-Rhône, where he survived the outbreak.

 The Black Death in Southwest France was not as well-documented as it was in Avignon.
 It was noted to have been in Carcassonne in January 1348, and in Toulouse by April that same year.
 It was confirmed in Bordeaux in June 1348, but it was likely to have been present there already by as early as March.
 Documentation stated that it was a ship of pilgrims from Bordeaux who brought the plague to Santiago de Compostela in Spain.

 In April 1348, the Black Death was recorded to have reached Lyon.